 Do practice consistency.
 Conducting a background check should apply to all candidates.
 Determine the process for each job type and stick to it without any bias or subjectivity toward anyone.

-Do hire a recruitment agency.
+Do hire a recruitment agency in the Philippines.
 A professional agency can greatly help you deal with the complicated process of background checking given its experience and track record in this department.

 Do look for patterns.
 Are there any patterns you see in your candidate’s employment history?
 Take them into consideration and carefully think through whichever casts doubt on your candidate’s character or abilities.